 Traore Sinan, Chairperson, said:

 “The relationship with Shared Interest is of a great support to CAYAT’s financial autonomy.
 We are happy to work with Shared Interest and intend to sustain our partnership.”

-Shared Interest gave a loan to the co-operative in 2016, enabling them to increase production and meet the
+Shared Interest first provided finance to the co-operative in 2016, enabling them to increase production and meet the